TheArturthur/CoppermindScraper/Cosmere/Atium.md

 Burning [[Duralumin\|duralumin]] with atium will allow Allomancers to see farther into the future, by allowing them to peer into the [[Spiritual Realm\|Spiritual Realm]].
 The same effect can occur if a Hemalurgist has enough spikes enhancing their atium.
 Aluminum objects do not generate atium shadows.
 Atium does not enable a person to anticipate emotional Allomancy.
 A Seer can perceive atium shadows even if they are otherwise blind.

 ## Feruchemical Use
 Atium, when used by a Feruchemist, stores youth.
+While no atium Ferrings have ever been known to exist, they have been given the name **Timewinder** by Terris scholars.
 When storing youth, the Feruchemist spends time older.
 When tapping youth, the Feruchemist then spends time younger.
-While no atium Ferrings have ever been known to exist, they have been given the name **Timewinder** by Terris scholars.
+The Timewinder's mental and physical capabilities can be affected by changing their age, but their overall personality, knowledge, and skills remain unaffected.
+It is not possible for a Feruchemist to kill themselves by storing or tapping too much youth, but they can gain insight into their natural lifespan by storing a large amount of youth.

 ### Compounding
 An atium [[Compounding\|Compounder]] would be able to use atium to have a nearly infinite supply of youth, allowing for practical immortality.